Grand Teton National Park Photography Workshop

 About the Grand Teton National Park photography workshop

-Grand Teton National Park is a place where landscape photography looks straightforward at first glance, but the decisions are anything but simple.
-The mountains are massive, the light changes quickly, and the difference between a postcard image and a photograph you're proud of often comes down to small choices: where you stand, how you place the horizon, how you handle a bright snowfield, and whether focus is actually where you think it is.
-This workshop is built around giving those decisions the attention they deserve, with guidance in the field and practical Photoshop help later, so you leave better prepared to turn a good scene into a finished photograph.
+Grand Teton National Park is a place where landscape photography appears straightforward at first glance, but the decisions are rarely simple.
+The mountains are massive, the light shifts quickly, and the difference between a postcard image and a photograph you are proud of often comes down to small choices: where you stand, how you place the horizon, how you handle a bright snowfield, and whether focus is truly where you intended.
+This workshop gives those decisions the attention they deserve.

 Spring landscapes

 Landscapes in the Tetons often contain multiple visual elements within a single frame, including bright peaks, dark forests, reflective water, and textured foregrounds.
-These scenes require thoughtful decisions about exposure, framing, and visual priority.
-Time is spent evaluating how elements relate to one another, what detail matters most, and how to keep the composition strong.
+These scenes require deliberate decisions about exposure, framing, and visual priority.
+We spend time evaluating how elements relate to one another, what detail matters most, and how to keep the composition cohesive.

 Historic structures